You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 Pumice gravel can also be used as filter media due to its high surface space for bacteria to settle.

-Make sure to clean the rock to assure no unwanted dust leeches into the enclosure.
+Make sure to clean the rock to ensure no unwanted dust leeches into the enclosure.

 Advantages